Eric Brelsford, Lead Software Developer and Data Analyst

 Anthony is an attorney, mediator, and native of New York State, Anthony has lived in Brooklyn for the last five years.
 He supervises students at the NYU School of Law Mediation Clinic and previously worked at the Crown Heights Community Mediation Center.
 He also volunteers with the Foundation for Responsible and Open Government (FROG), is the Treasurer at the Prospect Park CSA and is a Master Composter with the NYC Compost Project.
 He spends his spare time biking, reading philosophy, and hanging out with his cats.

 Mary is a San Diego native who grew up in an agricultural town that fueled a strong passion for sustainable and local food.
 She studied culinary arts in San Francisco and later moved to Brooklyn where she worked at One Girl Cookies and Mast Brothers Chocolate.
 Most recently she spent four months cooking with the Rome Sustainable Food Project and working on a sheep farm in Northern Italy.
-Currently she is an urban farming apprentice with Brooklyn Grange and an volunteer with Slow Food NYC.
+Currently she volunteers with GrowNYC and Just Food.
 She co-founded her own community garden in Bedford-Stuyvesant.

 Andrew Tucker, Development Associate